 You should only be leaving the home for work if it is absolutely vital and you can’t work from home.
 Assuming this is the case, and your parent is not in the most vulnerable group of 1.5 million people identified by The Govt., you need to keep a 2m distance inside the house; make sure you wash your hands regularly – particularly when you re-enter the house from work; cough into your elbow.

 If you are your Mum’s carer, this is considered to be one of four of the essential reasons to be able to leave your own home.
 You can still wash and dress her.

-No-one should make any unnecessary trips from their home or visit anyone who lives in a different house during this period.
-If you care for your gran and visit as part of the care, you must practice social isolation, keeping 2m distance between you, washing your hands thoroughly before you arrive and when you leave; also cough/sneeze into your elbow.
+If you care for your gran and visit as part of the care, you must practice social distance, keeping 2m distance between you, washing your hands thoroughly before you arrive and when you leave; also cough/sneeze into your elbow.

 Perhaps your church has set up a rota or system for caring for older people in your community that you can join?
 If you deliver food in the neighbourhood please wash your hands before you visit them, stay 2m apart, and leave meals on the doorstep.

 You are following the correct advice as someone with caring responsibilities for an elderly person.

 Yes.
 This is considered one of the forms of daily exercises that everyone is encouraged to take.

 This will have to be a conversation you have directly with your employer.
 The furlough rules have been changing, and each situation is unique.

 Yes – currently the government allows for this but you should bear in mind that the new member of your household is more at risk from serious consequences if they get Covid, and should adjust your social life accordingly.